What Is Inversion?

 Inversion in Conditional Sentences

-Inversion in English can be used with third conditional sentences and second conditional sentences, in third conditional we can invert the subject and had to replace "if" and in second conditional sentences with were when the subject and were can replace if by inversion:
+Inversion can also happen in third conditional and second conditional sentences.
+In the third conditional, we can invert the subject and 'had' to replace 'if', and in second conditional sentences the subject and 'were' can replace 'if' through inversion:

 After 'So + Adjective...That'

-sometimes we can place ‘so’ at the beginning + an adjective and that.
-Let’s see some example:
+Sometimes we can place ‘so’ at the beginning of a sentence followed by an adjective and 'that'.
+Let’s see some examples:

 The boy was so happy that he was jumping up and down.